sjuulwijnia/kx-modals/README.md

 Now you're set to use ``kx-modals`` in your project!

 ## Tips
 * Add the ``KxModalModule`` to a separate modal module and wrap the ``KxModalService`` by an own defined service.
 Add any modals that can be reused (such as a confirmation modal) to this module and add functions for them to your own modal service.
-For an example, look at the ([demo source](https://github.com/sjuulwijnia/kx-modals/tree/master/demo/src/modals)).
+For an example, look at the [demo source](https://github.com/sjuulwijnia/kx-modals/tree/master/demo/src/modals).
 * Override the default styling or settings by passing your own to the ``KxModalModule``:
   ```
   KxModalModule.forRoot({